 What A-level subjects can I study at Nishkam Sixth Form?

-English Literature, Maths, Further Maths, Biology, Chemistry, Physics, History, Geography, Philosophy & Ethics, Business Studies, Economics and Psychology and Sociology.
+English Literature, Maths, Further Maths, Biology, Chemistry, Physics, History, Geography, Philosophy & Ethics, Business Studies, Economics and Psychology and Sociology, Applied IT, Applied Science and Applied Health & Social care.
 The Extended Project Qualification EPQ is available during Year 12.

 What GCSE Grades do I require?